pen-name-deseree/website/README.md

 	- editing the home page descriptions are in _sections.
 You may want to turn off href for the images
 	- you can change the footer details in _includes/footer.html
 	- adding a BOOK.
 Male sure you provide the href link to the page where it needs to point to.
 Edit file _sections/portfolio.html
 	- adding a BLOG page or pages! enter the blog.html file and remove the x before every line
+	- .*shades section changes background color or image